Automatic Driving Lessons

 Students use a variety of "styles" depending on what they are learning.
 What’s important is whether the teaching strategy you are using is actually working.
 What the examiner is looking for is whether your client is actually learning anything, if they’re not then clearly your teaching strategy is not working.
 Try another!

-The DVSA’s ADI1 Guidance for Driving Examiners says this about Learning Strategies:-
+The DVSA’s ADI1 Guidance for Driving Examiners says this, section 3.38, page 54, about Learning Strategies:-

 "The skill is recognising when the pupil stops learning".

 The items, "encouraged... to take responsibility for their learning?" and "encouraged...to reflect on their own performance?" is where your coaching techniques can be used to good effect.
-However the DVSA’s example of a typical reflective log on page 75 of the Examiner’s Guide is unimaginative and of little use in my opinion.
+However the DVSA’s example of a typical reflective log section 4.30, page 77 of the Examiner’s Guide is unimaginative and of little use in my opinion.
 I intend to write another article on reflection and offer you a better alternative.

 The only other item of interest is, "was the pupil given appropriate and timely feedback...".
 What you currently do for feedback will suffice.
 However, that said, current ADI training doesn’t cover feedback well in my opinion but hey, the examiner knows no better either.